lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Press the Action button & The green LED turns off, and the cars starts driving & - & OK \\
+    \textbf{1} & Press the Action button & The green LED turns off, and the cars starts driving & The green LED turns off and the car starts driving immediately & OK \\
     \hline
-    \textbf{2} & Return to point 10 in the main scenario & The car resumes from point 10 &  & OK \\
+    \textbf{2} & Return to point 10 in the main scenario & The car resumes from point 10 & The car continues route as expected & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Use Case 3 - Extension 1 -  Remaining locations in the route (excl. homebase) }